Yandex Cloud

 The support cost includes:

-• Managed Service for Apache Airflow™ cluster fee: Computing resources of the cluster components and the amount of outgoing traffic (see Apache Airflow™ pricing).
+• Managed Service for Apache Airflow™ cluster fee: computing resources of the cluster components and the amount of outgoing traffic (see Apache Airflow™ pricing).

 • Fee for using public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).

-• Object Storage bucket fee: Storing data and performing operations with it (see Object Storage pricing).
+• Fee for an Object Storage bucket: data storage and operations with it (see Object Storage pricing).

-• VM fee: Using computing resources, storage, OS (for specific operating systems), and, optionally, public IP address (see Compute Cloud pricing).
+• VM fee: using computing resources, storage, OS (for specific operating systems), and, optionally, public IP address (see Compute Cloud pricing).

 Set up your infrastructureSet up your infrastructure